Qbix/auth/README.md

 Some sites use [magic links](https://www.sitepoint.com/lets-kill-the-password-magic-login-links-to-the-rescue/) and use email and sms to recover passwords.
 A typical sign-up process involves providing an email address, checking for a welcome email, and clicking the verification link.
 Magic links require this same process to be repeated for every login.
 To add to this inconvenience, if the user's email ever changes, they have to update all their accounts.

+Many apps upload their users' entire address book to the server, to find out if any of their contacts already use the service.
+While this is convenient, it runs many risks of compromising the privacy not just of users but of their contacts.
+Even large, well-known apps have been known to [send this information unencrypted](https://www.theverge.com/2012/2/8/2785217/path-ios-address-book-upload-ceo-apology), and in any case, the end result involves many companies storing [personally identifiable information](https://en.wikipedia.org/wiki/Personally_identifiable_information), which can be [breached](https://www.nytimes.com/2016/12/14/technology/yahoo-hack.html?_r=0) and [leaked](https://www.wired.com/2015/08/happened-hackers-posted-stolen-ashley-madison-data/) online for all to see.

 ## Security

 Another major problem is security.